ismenelik/TinkeringSpace/README.md

 # TinkeringSpace
-draft documents for future makerspace
+Draft documents for future makerspace.

 # Mission
 We are creating a community workspace open to all and equipped with state-of-the-art tools and materials to support creativity and collaboration.